fmenardo/Bgt_popgen_Europe_2024/WGS_pipeline/WGS_pipeline.md

 ## Sampling and data

 We sampled 276 isolates of *B.g. tritici* across Europe and the Mediterranean and whole-genome sequenced their DNA with short reads.
-The sequences can be found here (ADD LINK TO SEQ REPO).
+The sequences can be found under the BioProject accession PRJEB75381.
 Additionally, we downloaded previously published, publicly available sequences of *B.g. tritici* (N = 375) using the `fasterq-dump` (v 3.0.5) method of [SRA tools](https://github.com/ncbi/sra-tools).
 For example,
 ```
 fasterq-dump --split-files SRR11548116
 ```
-The list of accessions of all downloaded sequences can be found [here](SRA_accessions_before2022+ncsu)

-The metadata of all previously published and newly collected isolates, including sampling location, year of collection and details on their hosts, can be found [here](../Datasets/S1_Data.csv).
+The list of accessions of all downloaded sequences along with the metadata of all isolates (previously published and newly collected), including sampling location, year of collection and details on their hosts, can be found [here](../Datasets/S1_Data.csv).

 ## Variant calling pipeline

-The pipeline starts with paired-end, raw WGS (short) reads and returns a VCF file with all biallelic SNPs for all *B.g. tritici* isolates in the [World](../Datasets/Datasets.md) dataset (CHECK AT THE END, this will depend on the vcf that we share).
+The pipeline starts with paired-end, raw WGS (short) reads and returns a VCF file with all biallelic SNPs for all *B.g. tritici* isolates in the [World](../Datasets/Datasets.md) dataset and 5 _B.g. secalis_ isolates used as outgroups for some analyses.
+The VCF file can be found at this [Zenodo repository](https://doi.org/10.5281/zenodo.13903934).

 ### Software used
 1. Python3